arman-man/Data-Management-System/README.md

 # Job-Application-Management-System
 Created a full-stack application of a database system for managing job applications.

-Created a full-stack application of a database system for managing job applications.

 Implemented a responsive user interface by leveraging the features of Handlebars.js, HTML, CSS, and Bootstrap, ensuring seamless user interactions and an optimized viewing experience.

 Developed a robust back-end system by implementing a RESTful API with Node.js and Express.js, while also ensuring efficient data management with an SQL/MySQL database server.